101 from the 101

 It was next to a pool at a motel off the 101 where a loved one told us he was going to die.
 It was just about Camarillo, heading north and close to where the ocean pops out, the point at which cares are supposed to dissolve into the expansive vistas, where he told some others.

 Since there was no hope, there was going to be a lot of love.
-The 101, or the stretch of it between LA and Santa Barbara, became the conveyor belt for delivering it.
-Also: comfort, silliness, entertainment, some bucket list fulfillments, support.
+The 101, or the stretch of it between LA and Santa Barbara, became our conveyor belt for delivering it.
+Also: silliness, entertainment, some bucket list fulfillments.
 Alcohol, drugs.

 It’s been a couple of years now since the end.
-One of the last trips towards it was on a Friday, and the 101 was entirely, eerily empty for what seemed like a long stretch of miles.
+I remember one of the last trips towards it - before Hospice, and on a hot Friday - the 101 was impossibly, entirely, eerily empty for what seemed like a long stretch of miles.
 Me, the road, the palms, and the ocean.
 I had a dozen fancied-up deviled eggs strapped into the passenger side for my friend.
 He ate them all, in one glorious and impressive sitting, and then YouTubed that famous scene from Cool Hand Luke.

 -Kim West, 2015